 4. Bring Your Negotiation Skills

-Most property sellers will give you a quote that’s a little higher, anticipating that you’ll negotiate.
+Most property sellers will give you a quote that’s a little higher, anticipating that you will negotiate.
 If you don’t, they start wondering if they quoted the price correctly.

 To effectively negotiate, do some research on the seller and determine why they are selling the property.
 The more urgently they need to close the deal, the lower they can go.
 However, remember to quote the lowest offer possible that the seller will take seriously.